Pratyaksh Mehrotra

 I wish that this happens, I sincerely do.
 Twitter is a great public town hall that has been the centre of conversation around issues political and non-political for years.
 Providing transparency and protecting free speech while welcoming opinions from a diverse range of people representing all kinds of backgrounds: left, right, and centre makes it even better.

-Renewed focus on banning CSAM makes it safer.
+Renewed focus on fighting CSAM makes it safer.
 The absence of malicious spambots makes it more reliable.
-Community Notes provide helpful context to Tweets.
+Community Notes provide helpful context to Tweets, fighting spread of misinformation.

 But again, Elon is only one single entity, and things must be regulated and distributed.
 As much as I agree with him on a lot of things, I'd still not trust him as one singular solution to the world's problems - even though he has proved to carry the potential for that.